Building A New House

 We had a chat to your site supervisor and the flooring installer Friday about the undulations in parts of our slab and how we definitely don't want to see undulations in the vinyl planks.
 After our experience in the main hallway with the right side wall issue (showing up lots of 'bumps'), we figured having the conversation beforehand at least gives them the opportunity to get the prep work done properly.
 The last thing any of us want is to have to redo parts of the flooring once it's glued down.
-Anyhow to their credit it looks like the main problems areas have been treated with some levelling compound yesterday, and the whole area has been sanded off by the look of it.
+Anyhow to their credit it looks like the main problems areas are going to get treated with some levelling compound, and the whole area has been sanded off by the look of it.

 Here are some images of the house from the last day or two:

 The dividing 'tile edge' separating the vinyl planks the carpet sections within the main living area.

 They use about a 10mm tile edge strip to allow the planks to ramp up to the doorways where it will meet carpet.